-Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Websites
+Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Web Content

-Content marketing is more than just a buzzword.
-It’s a proven strategy that can keep your website relevant, improve your search engine rankings and attract visitors to your site, where they can be converted to patients.
-Now that you know how dental content marketing fits into your overall strategy, review these eight do’s and don’ts to create an effective dental practice website.
+Dental content marketing is more than just a buzzword.
+It’s a proven strategy that can keep your website relevant, improve your search engine rankings and attract visitors to your site, where they can feel compelled to use your dental services.

 1. Do Showcase Your Unique Value Proposition

 Your dental practice is not the only game in town.
-Think about what sets you apart from your competitors, a quality otherwise known as your unique value proposition.
+Think about what sets you apart from your competitors, a quality otherwise known as your unique value proposition (UVP).
 Why should patients schedule an appointment with you instead of with another local dentist?
 Content writing for dentists with a UVP in mind can differentiate you from competitors.
 When writing dental web content (or when outsourcing to a dental writer) run through these three steps to help you discover your practice’s value:

 Manchester Advanced Dental does an outstanding job with this concept.
 Viewers are immediately drawn in by the doctor’s friendly smile, which emphasizes the idea of heartfelt care stated in the headline.

-If your dental website is not optimized for mobile, you’re missing a large swath of potential patients.
+If your dental website content is not optimized for mobile, you’re missing a large swath of potential patients.
 Content marketing for dentists is based on your customers.
 A 2018 study from the Pew Research Center and related data reported in Forbes state the following:

 - 77% of Americans across all demographic groups own smartphones